A fudge themed run in celebration of Fudge

 2) A goody bag at the finish, which has goodies in, not a bunch of adverts.
 There will be nothing healthy in our goody bags, things they contain for example, chocolate, crisps..

 3) A well stocked base camp with plenty of nibbles and refreshments for post race replenishment.
 This will be very much vegan orientated for this event!

 Samphire Hoe - CT17 9FL - Please check our Samphire Hoe information page for more information.

 When do I get my race number?

 You'll pick this up on race day morning from the race base camp.

 Are there time limits?

 Yes, six hours to run as many laps as you can.
 You can finish at any time within the 6 hours and your final distance will be recorded along with your finishing time.
 Only complete laps within the 6 hours will be recorded or you must have left the aid station for your last lap by 6.00 after the start..
-Any runner completing 7 laps will have completed an official marathon (by 100 Marathon Club standards) of about 26.2 miles, 8 laps or more will have completed an ultra.
+Any runner completing over 26 miles will have completed an official marathon (by 100 Marathon Club standards) 27 Miles or more will have completed an ultra.
 As long as you finish one lap then you'll receive an official finish time, medal and goody bag.
 With timed events there are no DNFs.